ssciwr/sphinx_lfs_content/README.md

 ## Restrictions

-The extension is very likely to only work on Linux right now.
+The extension is very likely to only work on Linux right now, as it does not properly select the `git-lfs` archive to download.